 The City of Derry Jazz and Big Band Festival is held every May with big name stars in the world of music, while Armagh celebrates the Brian Boru Festival in July, when the High King of Ireland won victory over the Vikings at Clontarf in 1014, ending Danish power in Ireland.
 Cushendall, County Antrim, enjoys the Heart of the Glens Festival for nine days during August, with music, sports and fun for all the family.

 And if you happen to be in Belfast during January, take advantage of the annual Out to Lunch Festival.
 There are three weeks of theatre, music and comedy all served within the lunch hour – with lunch of course!
 That’s followed by the Cathedral Quarter Arts Festival in April/May.

 Care should be taken when visiting certain areas within Belfast on or around the 12 July, when the Orange Order marches take place.

-Visitors travelling from south west and southern England may find it easier to use ferry routes to the Republic of Ireland and use the M1 motorway to Northern Ireland, a two-hour drive.
-Stena Line has sailings between Fishguard and Rosslare, Holyhead and Dun Laoghaire, and Holyhead and Dublin.
-Irish Ferries operates between Holyhead and Dublin and Pembroke and Rosslare.
+Visitors travelling from south west and southern England may find it easier to use ferry routes to the Republic of Irelandand use the M1 motorway to Northern Ireland, a two-hour drive.
+Stena Line has sailings between Fishguard and Rosslare, and Holyhead and Dublin.
+Irish Ferries operates between Holyhead and Dublin as well as between Pembroke and Rosslare.
 P&O Ferries travels from Liverpool to Dublin.

-Being a part of the UK, passports are not required when travelling to Northern Ireland.
+Being a part of the UK, passports are not required when travelling to Northern Ireland as a British citizen.
 It is advisable, however, to have passports to hand along with all vehicle documents in the unlikely event of being stopped by the police.